-Most managers see R&D function as the owner of innovations.
-This view may not be incorrect but is surely limiting.
-Why?
-Customers and stock markets use their perception about the products that a company sells to form a view about innovativeness of that company.
-For several years, innovations in products were around ‘product functionality/features’, and was rightly owned by the R&D staff.
-R&D scientists have used patents to protect their outcomes from getting copied to get the most out of their research led innovations.
-Therefore ‘Patents’ had become one of the most critical metric for R&D scientists.
-This further created an impression that not only R&D owns innovations but also that patents and innovations are synonymous.
+Customers and stock markets develop their perception about the current and future products, which serves as a key input to decide the Most Innovative Companies.
+We see R&D function as the owner of innovations and technologies, which is limiting.
+For several years, innovations in products were around ‘product functionality/features’ and was owned by the R&D professionals.
+R&D scientists have been using patents to protect their outcomes from getting copied to maximize the value from their research.
+‘Patents’ have been considered the most critical metric for R&D scientists.
+This created an impression that R&D drives innovations and many people started assuming patents and innovations to be synonyms.

-Let’s look at the following two trends.
-The first one is an Ngram outcome which shows that the number of books written on ‘Innovation’ were far less than the number of books written on ‘Patent’ in the first half of 20th century.
-Gradually the gap diminished and in the last decade ‘Innovation’ outpaced ‘Patent’.
+Let’s look at the following trend.
+The Ngram shows that the number of books written on ‘Innovation’ were far less than the number of books written on ‘Patent’ in the first half of 20th century.
+Gradually the gap diminished and just before the beginning of 21st century, ‘Innovation’ outpaced ‘Patent’.

-The above two charts indicate that the interest of people has increased substantially (Ngram) or sustained (Google trend) on innovation.
-It could also indicate that the subject of innovation is still evolving and people are trying new ways of doing innovation (increase in ngram).
-This increased interest on innovation hasn’t resulted in corresponding increase on the subject of Patent.
+This chart indicates that the interest of people on innovation has either increased substantially but this hasn’t resulted in corresponding increase on the subject of Patent.
 No doubt, patents were/are used to avoid/delay the competitors to copy the technology (research outcomes) which enables many innovations.

-- Finally the one that baffles & unnerves the competitors.
-This is achieved through the fierce and regular pace of innovations that have a good mix of incremental and bigger innovations.
-This method is becoming increasingly relevant for all industries in today’s environment, which is overwhelmed by the digital disruptions.
-All product managers across industries need to learn from the influenza virus, which constantly changes.
-It is important to know that this virus changes in two different ways:
+- Pace of innovations: This is achieved through fierce pace of innovations and at regular intervals.
+These innovations are a good mix of incremental and bigger innovations.
+Such fast paced innovations baffle & unnerve the competitors.
+This method is more relevant in today’s environment, which is overwhelmed by digital disruptions.
+This method is being used by the influenza virus, which constantly changes.
+This virus changes in two different ways:

 - One way is called ‘antigenic drifts’, which are small changes in its genes that happen continually over time as the virus replicates.
 These small genetic changes usually produce viruses that are pretty closely related to one another (incremental innovations but rapidly).
 These genetic changes can be illustrated by their close proximity on a phylogenetic tree.
 Viruses that are closely related to each other usually share the same antigenic properties and an immune system exposed to a similar virus will usually recognize it and respond.
 The interesting fact about these small genetic changes is that they can accumulate over time and result in viruses that are antigenically different (further away on the phylogenetic tree).
 When this happens, the body’s immune system may not recognize those viruses.